chatinsights-io/plugins/README.md

 ### Wordpress

-The WP ChatInsights Widget plugin is a simple way to embed your ChatInsights.io chat widget in your existing WordPress site.
+The ChatInsights Widget plugin is a simple way to embed your ChatInsights.io chat widget in your existing WordPress site.
 For more information please visit the [WordPress README](./wordpress/README.md).

 ## Contribution Guidelines